Leviathan1990/O3D-Game-Engine---Asset-tool/README.md

 There are two ways for extraction: Selected file, and multiple (entire archive).

-You can open images, scriptfiles via my tool stored in the archive with out any extraction.
+You can open images, script files via my tool stored in the archive with out any extraction.
 Furthermore, you can export the script files too and use them in your
 - for example- new maps.